Fau818/fau-tools/README.md

 ## Introduction

-This is an individual module, which is mainly for **pytorch CNN** training.
+This is a small tool that uses the PyTorch framework, providing assistance in completing classification task using CNN.

-Moreover, it also supports some awesome features: saving model, saving training process, plotting figures and so on...
+Features: train model, print training process, save training files, plot figures, etc.

 ## Install